-RAND VALUE DELEGATED AUTHORITY TYPE OF PROCUREMENT R 0 -2000 Petty cash (one quote must be attached when requesting petty cash) In cases where it is impractical or impossible to finance the goods or services below R2000.00 from petty cash, one quotation must be attached to issue an order.
-Departmental Manager R 2001- R 30 000 a) More than three formal written price quotations (IQUAL.NET Database). b) Where possible, quotations for a service(s) at a specific area of the municipality must as far as possible be requested from local companies in and around that specific area. c) Bidders must be given three (03) working days to prepare their quotations. d) Where two quotes are received, a cover memo must be signed by the inviting official indicating that only two quotes have been received from the invited providers when the document is submitted for approval. e) In cases where one quote is received from the invited providers and positive evidence of invitation is available, a supporting benchmark quote from reputable service provider must be attached to serve as a competitive market price and must be accompanied by a cover memo Municipal Manager that only one quote was received from the normal process.

-- f) Where no quotes are received from invited bidders and positive evidence of invitation is available (email transmission or telephonic communication is noted), a limited bidding with, where possible with three (03) written quotations from reputable (manufacturer, dealer, distributor, retailers, wholesalers and/or hardware stores etc.) suppliers must be obtained and submitted for approval of the Chief Financial Officer and Municipal Manager. (where the need arises, reference to reputable provider can be obtained from users of that service) - g) Where a limited bid is followed the compliant and lowest acceptable quotation must be signed by the user division as approval of the content of the quotation and amount that is to be committed. - h) Unless the approved quotation specifies the delivery date, the general delivery date will be 14 days from the date of order. - The same procurement process is followed when procuring store items and the user division must be allowed to approve - j) the specifications before advertising and after receipt of the quotations before approval by CFO and municipal manager.
+RAND VALUE TYPE OF PROCUREMENT R0 - R2 000 Petty cash (one quote must be attached when requesting petty cash) In cases where it is impractical or impossible to finance t goods or services below R2000.00 from petty cash, one quotation must be attached to issue an order.
+R 2 001 - R 30 000 a) More than three formal written price quotations (IQUAL.NET Database). b) Where possible, quotations for a service(s) at a specific area of the municipality must as far as possible be requested from local companies in and around that specific area. c) Bidders must be given three (03) working days to prepare their quotations. d) Where two quotes are received, a cover memo must be signed by the inviting official indicating that only two quotes have been received from the invited providers when the document is submitted for approval. e) In cases where one quote is received from the invited providers and positive evidence of invitation is available, a support benchmark quote from reputable service provider must be attached to serve as a competitive market price and must be accompanied by a cover memo that only one quote was received from invited bidders and positive evidence of invitation is available (email transmission telephonic communication is noted), a limited bidding with, where possible with three (03) written quotations from r (manufacturer, dealer, distributor, retailers, wholesalers and/or hardware stores etc.) suppliers must be obtained and submitted for approval of the Chief Financial Officer and Municipal Manager. (where the need arises, reference to rep provider can be obtained from users of that service) g) Where a limited bid is followed the compliant and lowest acceptable quotation must be signed by the user division as approval of the content of the quotation and amount that is to be committed. h) Unless the approved quotation specifies the delivery date, the general delivery date will be 14 days from the date of o i) The same procurement process is followed when procuring store items and the user division must be allowed to approval by CFO and municipal manager